CZ-NIC/knot/doc/configuration.rst

 - Utilities:

-  - Legacy key import requires private key.
+  - Legacy key import requires a private key.
   - Legacy key export is not implemented.
   - DS record export is not implemented.